iopred/kit/README.md

 and what if that structure could run itself?

-well, then you could emulate a brain that can see & experience itself
+well, then you could emulate a brain that can see & experience itself, and because it can see its own state. and because our brain can output a brain it can make changes to it, and produce another, different brain!!!!

+ok, so now we're in a weird place, we can produce a program that can produce itself, but also one that can modify it's own state to produce an inbetween state..

+well then, wouldn't it be cool if calling the method with a scalar worked?!?!?!

+kit(0.5) == kit(1) - kit(-0.5)
+kit(kit(0.5)) == kit(kit(1) - kit(0.5))

+kitten = kit(10)
+kitwenty = kit(10) + kit(10)

+kit is a scalar programming language, where the program input is the program